sobjornstad/dreamdir/README.md

     [remainder of dream clipped]

 At the top you see the *headers*.
 Each header is separated from its *values* by a colon followed by a hard tab.
 (The requirement of a tab makes commands like `grep` easier to use, since a colon will not be followed by a tab in running text.)
-For attributes that can take multiple values, such as People, Places, and Tags, individual values are separated by a comma and a space.
+For headers that can take multiple values, such as People, Places, and Tags, individual values are separated by a comma and a space.

-Two attributes are **required** to form a valid dream file: the *Id* number and the *Date*.
-All other attributes are optional.
-There are no rules about what constitutes a valid attribute name, and it is fine for some dreams to not have a particular optional attribute at all.
+Two headers are **required** to form a valid dream file: the *Id* number and the *Date*.
+All other headers are optional.
+There are no rules about what constitutes a valid header name, and it is fine for some dreams to not have a particular optional header at all.
 The headers can come in any order.
 A blank line follows the headers.

-The two required attributes are somewhat fussier, as follows:
+The two required headers are somewhat fussier, as follows:

 * **Id**: Dreamdir uses fixed-width five-digit ID numbers, beginning at `00001` and increasing for each dream up to `99999`.
 (If you manage to record 100,000 dreams, updates to the program and a beer are on me!)
 * **Date**: Dreamdir scripts expect ISO 8601-formatted dates (YYYY-MM-DD).

-Beneath the attributes, following a blank line, comes the text of the dream.
+Beneath the headers, following a blank line, comes the text of the dream.
 As long as you don’t begin any later line with a header (i.e., a line containing a colon immediately followed by a hard tab), you can do anything you like here, though you may wish to look at the “Formatting guidelines” section, below.

 Formatting guidelines